Reminder: Shopping comes with risks, purchase with caution.

 Model: iPhone SE (2nd generation)

-Supplement: I used both of the above phones in Japan for a few days, and I felt there was no significant difference between the iPhone and Xiaomi.
+Supplement: I have used both of the above phones in Japan for a few days, and I feel that there is no significant difference between the iPhone and Xiaomi.

-Android phones generally support only a small portion of the signals, so among those online complaining about "XX carrier's poor signal," half of them might actually have phones that don't support the frequency bands.
+Android phones generally support only a small portion of the signals, so among those complaining online about "XX carrier's poor signal," half may actually have phones whose frequency bands are not supported.

 Backup Phone#